mnylc/islandora_leaflet/README.md

 # islandora_leaflet
-Islandora and Leaflet Maps meet and the center of the map
+Islandora and Leaflet Maps meet at the center of the map